 Fig. Living room, photo by Author, 2014.

 The last known and published oral account of his life and career, this final interview constitutes Baldwin’s reckoning with a rich artistic and intellectual trajectory, with echoes of the profound paradoxes—of his life and literary legacy—with which readers must contend today.
-It also provides an important context in which to read his self-presentation as a host in The Architectural Digest piece.
+It also provides an important context in which to read his self-presentation as a host in his Architectural Digest piece.

-For the interview, Quincy Troupe came to St. Paul-de-Vence at the invitation of David Baldwin, James’who knew that the writer’s days were numbered, and who wanted him to have the last chance to speak to his audience.
+For the interview, Quincy Troupe came to St. Paul-de-Vence at the invitation of David Baldwin, who knew that the writer’s days were numbered, and who wanted him to have the last chance to speak to his audience.
 Troupe recalls being shocked by the profound deterioration of Baldwin’s appearance due to the quickly progressing terminal cancer.
 His observations, however specific to the last moments of the writer’s life, are also indicative of how many others apprehended the writer throughout his lifetime—as an intense and probing presence, a demanding interlocutor and keen observer, a sage filled with the power of prophecy, but also as a frail and fallible body, a child-like presence in need of constant attention.

 When Troupe greets Baldwin in the room to which he has been relocated from his study and living quarters in the lower part of the house, the writer “smiled that brilliant smile of his, his large eyes bright and inquisitive like a child.”
 His voice sounds “very weak,” but he promises to greet him “properly in about two or three hours.”
 As Troupe is taking leave of the sick room, Baldwin’s “bright luminous owl eyes burned deeply” into his, “[t]hey probed for a moment and then released me from their questioning fire.”
 Troupe feels relieved when David leads him out of “the darkened house,” and that sense of relief comes at the same time as an indelible sensory memory of his visit burns into his mind: “that image of Jimmy weakly sitting there, the feel of his now-wispy hair scratching my face when I hugged him, the birdlike frailty of his ravaged body. … his large head lolling from one side to the other … as Lucien lifted him to put him to bed.”
 That last image, of Baldwin cradled in the arms of the love of his life, Lucien Happersberger, reveals that which the writer often struggled to hide throughout his lifetime, but which he mentions at the beginning of Troupe’s interview—his “extreme vulnerability” and emotional pain, and an indelible sense of estrangement from his homeland.